Saatwik-ss/SAiDL-Spring-Assignment_2025/Reinforcement Learning/Description.md

 Having previously worked with **Deep Double Q-Networks (DDQN)** in an **ERC project**, I wanted to extend my experience in reinforcement learning by reimplementing my prior knowledge in RL models to **TD3 model**

 ## **Learning stage**
-- Started with Saidl suggested resources like[Open-AI](https://spinningup.openai.com/en/latest/index.html) and **Reinforcement Learning: An Introduction by Sutton and Barto**.
+- Started with Saidl suggested resources like [Open-AI](https://spinningup.openai.com/en/latest/index.html) and **Reinforcement Learning: An Introduction by Sutton and Barto**.
 - Maybe not fully comfortable with the more finer details, i started with the working.

 ### **Implementing TD3 from Scratch**